 While many businesses are facing a challenging time due to COVID-19, yours might be thriving – or you might have a business idea in its infancy that’s going to take off in the future.
 Innovation is not reserved for tech start-ups – it’s about rethinking processes so they are more effective, designing new products and services to meet market needs, or changing your business model to embrace new digital technologies.
 Innovation means different things to every business, but the outcome is the same: to help the business adapt or grow, so it can embrace and even lead new commercial trends.

 Innovation comes from within

 Ultimately, innovation must be owned and championed by every member of the business.
-While it’s essential for it to have the support of management, often innovation is something that must be powered by frontline staff.
-The idea is to build a culture that encourages action around innovation so that the business is constantly evolving to survive and thrive in an increasingly competitive world.
+The idea is to build a culture that encourages action around innovation, so that the business is constantly evolving to survive and thrive in an increasingly competitive world.